Elhamyali/clf-climate-label-study/README.md

 ## Next Steps (Phases 2-5)

-- **Phase 2:** Cleaning dataset and converting quantities with units Focuses on cleaning the extracted dataset and converting the various quantities and units into a standardized format.
+- **Phase 2:** Cleaning the extracted dataset and converting the various quantities and units into a standardized format.

-- **Phase 3:** Calculating GHG emissions
-Involves calculating the GHG emissions associated with each ingredient, providing a quantifiable measure of environmental impact.
+- **Phase 3:** Calculating GHG emissions associated with each ingredient, providing a quantifiable measure of environmental impact.

-- **Phase 4:** Defining the threshold for GHG emissions Defines a threshold for GHG emissions, which will evaluate and label the climate impact of different meals through stoplight colors.
+- **Phase 4:** Defining the threshold for GHG emissions, which will evaluate and label the climate impact of different meals through stoplight colors.

 - **Phase 5:** Future analyses for the study that uses the data gathered and processed in the earlier phases to draw meaningful conclusions and insights relevant to the Climate Label Study.